Noaaan/MythicMetals/PATCHNOTES.md

+# 0.16.1
+Fixes a crash on launch related to Accessors.

-# 0.x.x
+# 0.16.0
 ## Config changes
-Configuration has changed internally, and no longer uses Variant Configs.
+Configuration has changed internally.
+Mythic Metals now uses owo-config, which means you no longer need Cloth as a dependency.
+Variant Configs were also removed.
+Since the new config file is JSON5, the new config should not break, although your old configuration values are not transferred.
-Please delete or update your configuration file in order to prevent errors when updating!
+Please check your configuration file in order to prevent errors when updating!

 ### Stormyx Re-work
 Stormyx has recieved a re-work, focusing a lot more on magic protection.